 As you plan for the surgery, you and your healthcare provider will decide what kind

 of valve will work best for you.
 Your surgeon will replace your valve with a biological

 valve or a mechanical valve.

-valves don’t last as long as mechanical valves but have less risk for blood clots.
+valves don’t last as long as mechanical valves but the risk for blood clots is less.

 medicines for the rest of their lives because of the risk for blood clots.
 Mechanical